Cloud Security: An Introduction

 Cloud Security: Key Considerations

-It’s your duty to protect your employees, customers and their data under GDPR law.
-If you’re looking for a system that can do this super efficiently whilst also helping to boost your business operations at the same time, cloud security is likely the right fit for your business.
-There are however a few key areas to consider before making the switch.
+As a business owner, it’s your duty to protect your employees, customers and their data under GDPR law.
+If you’re looking for a system that can do this efficiently while also helping to boost your business operations, cloud security is likely the right fit.
+There are a few key points to consider before making the switch:

 1. Look for Verified, Quality Manufacturers

-There are cloud-based products on the market that can sit alongside your existing legacy systems.
+There are cloud based products on the market that can sit alongside your existing legacy systems without compromising on security or quality.
 We call this a hybrid cloud system, and it's a perfectly viable security option.
 For example, you can buy a cloud connector to store your video data digitally from traditional IP-based or even analogue CCTV cameras.
-These provide the cloud benefits, allowing you to make that first step towards a fully cloud-managed system.
+These provide on-premise and cloud functionality, allowing you to make that first step towards a full, cloud-managed system.